Col-E/Recaf/examples/examples1/readme.md

 In 4-th step need to right-click in "main" name and choose *instructions* options.

 ![example1_1](/examples/img/example1_3.png)

+we can see out java application main function in bytecode type.
 ```java
 0 : LABEL A
 1 : LINE 4 (0 : LABEL A)